nazmul-nhb/nhb-toolbox-docs/docs/guards/guards.md

 4. **Edge Cases**: Handles null/undefined and exotic cases properly
 5. **Purity**: No side effects in any implementation
 6. **Cross-Realm**: Works with objects from different JavaScript realms

+Browse by category or use the search to find the perfect type guard for your task.